-When planning your meal, it is important to consider how the flavors and textures of your chosen side dishes will complement the tender, delicate taste of cod.
-From classic sides like mashed potatoes and baked garlic butter carrots to more adventurous options like Slow Cooker Scalloped Alfredo Potatoes and Cauliflower and a recipe using spaghetti noodles, there is something for everyone's taste buds.
-To help you create the perfect meal, we will discuss a range of delicious accompaniments that will enhance the natural flavors of your cod dish while also adding color and interest to your plate.
+When planning your meal, it is important to consider how the flavors and textures of your chosen side dishes will pair well with the tender, delicate taste of cod.
+From classic sides like mashed potatoes and baked garlic butter carrots to more adventurous options like Slow Cooker Scalloped Alfredo Potatoes and Cauliflower and a recipe using spaghetti noodles, there is something for everyone's taste.
+To help you create the perfect meal, we will discuss a range of delicious sides that will enhance the natural flavors of your cod dish while also adding color and interest to your plate.

-As you explore these mouth-watering side dish options, feel free to mix and match according to your preferences and dietary requirements.
-Remember, the key to a successful meal is balance and harmony between the various components, so don't be afraid to get creative and take your tastebuds on a journey.
-Now let's dive into the world of scrumptious side dishes to pair with your delectable cod.
+As you explore these mouth-watering side dish options, feel free to mix and match with what you prefer and what your diet requires.
+Remember that the key to a great meal is all about balance.
+A balance between what you're using.
+So don't be afraid to get creative and take your tastebuds on a journey to the moon and back.

 What to Serve with Cod